manishrana7/icet-manish/doc/userguide/source/basic/construct_cluster_expansion.rst

 In order to be able to build a cluster expansion, it is first necessary to create a :class:`ClusterSpace <icet.ClusterSpace>` object based on a prototype structure.
-When initiating the former, one must also provide cutoffs and a list of chemical symbols that should be considered.
-Cutoffs is a list of distances in Ångström, one element per order (pairs, triplets, quadruplets etc.).
-Each element in the list specifies the longest distance allowed between two atoms in the included clusters.
+When initiating the former, one must also provide cutoffs and the chemical elements that are allowed to occupy different lattice sites.

-In the below example, the cluster space will contain all pairs of atoms that are 13.5 Å or closer to each other, all triplets among which the longest distance is 6.0 Å or less, and all quadruplets among which the longest distance is 5.5 Å or less.
-If one wants higher orders (quintuplets etc.), one would simply provide a longer list.
+The *cutoffs* are specified in the form of a list with the different elements corresponding to clusters of increasing order (pairs, triplets, quadruplets, etc).
+The values then specify the longest distance allowed between any two atoms in clusters of the respective order.
+In the example below, the cluster space will contain all pairs of atoms that are 13.5 Å or closer to each other, all triplets among which the longest distance is 6.0 Å or less, and all quadruplets among which the longest distance is 5.5 Å or less.
+If higher-order clusters (quintuplets etc.) are to be included, one would simply extend the list.

+The *allowed chemical elements* are specified as a list.
+Two formats are possible.
+If all sites in the structure are to be occupied identically, it suffices to provide a simple list of chemical symbols, e.g., ``['Ag', 'Pd']`` in the case below.
+If there are multiple sites that are to be occupied in different fashion, one has to provide instead a list of lists, where the outer list must contain as many elements as there are sites in the primitive structure and each "inner" list specifies the occupation for the respective site.
+Examples for this approach can be found in the :class:`ClusterSpace` documentation.

 .. literalinclude:: ../../../../tutorial/basic/1_construct_cluster_expansion.py
    :start-after: # step 2